Ms. Jody Kuzenko reports

 About Torex Gold Resources Inc.

 Torex is an intermediate gold producer based in Canada, engaged in the exploration, development and operation of its 100-per-cent-owned Morelos gold property, an area of 29,000 hectares in the highly prospective Guerrero gold belt located 180 kilometres southwest of Mexico City.
-The company's principal assets are the El Limon Guajes mining complex (ELG) comprising the El Limon, Guajes and El Limon Sur open pits, the El Limon Guajes underground mine, including zones referred to as Subsill and El Limon Deep (ELD), and the processing plant and related infrastructure, which commenced commercial production as of April 1, 2016, and the Media Luna deposit, which is an advanced-stage development project, and for which the company issued an updated preliminary economic assessment in September, 2018.
+The company's principal assets are the El Limon Guajes mining complex comprising the El Limon, Guajes and El Limon Sur open pits, the El Limon Guajes underground mine including zones referred to as Subsill and El Limon Deep, and the processing plant and related infrastructure, which is in the commercial production stage as of April 1, 2016, and the Media Luna deposit, which is an early-stage development project, and for which the company issued an updated preliminary economic assessment in September, 2018.
 The property remains 75 per cent unexplored.